lcsirmaz/inner/bin/README.md

 ## Binary executables

-In these binaries the patched glpk library is statically linked.
+In these linux binaries the patched glpk library is statically linked.

 AMD 64 bit architecture